HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: HTMformer

 \subsection{Encoder and Projection}

 The Transformer encoder layer is composed of a self-attention module and a position-wise feed-forward network.
-As temporal features have been fully extracted in the embedding stage, we adopt an inverted input design, which enables the self-attention mechanism to directly model global channel correlations.
+We adopt an inverted input design, which enables the self-attention mechanism to directly model global channel correlations.
 This inverted structure avoids forced alignment of variables within timestamps and facilitates the concatenation of temporal and multivariate dimensions.
-Consequently, it enables the attention mechanism to learn more appropriate sequence representations, leading to more accurate predictions.
-This reduces computational complexity from $\mathcal{O}(L^2)$ in traditional methods to $\mathcal{O}(N^2)$.
+Consequently, it enables the attention mechanism to learn more appropriate sequence representations.

 The attention mechanism projects $Y_{\text{in}} \in \mathbb{R}^{N \times D}$ to generate query matrix $Q_k$, key matrix $K_k$, and value matrix $V_k$, where $d_k$ denotes the projection dimension for each attention head.
 Then, the scaled dot-product is used to derive the attention output $O_k \in \mathbb{R}^{N \times d_k}$: